viichain/vii-core/docs/vii-core.1.md

 # DESCRIPTION

-Stellar is a decentralized, federated peer-to-peer network that allows people to send payments in any asset anywhere in the world instantaneously, and with minimal fee. `vii-core` is the core component of this network. `vii-core` is a C++ implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in agreement across all the participating nodes at all times.
+VII is a decentralized, federated peer-to-peer network that allows people to send payments in any asset anywhere in the world instantaneously, and with minimal fee. `vii-core` is the core component of this network. `vii-core` is a C++ implementation of the vii Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in agreement across all the participating nodes at all times.